bretmullinix/python-for-beginners/t7-exception-handling/readme.md

     As you can see, you have some pre-configured databases listed when you install the MongoDB server.

 Currently, the code is not well written.
-You have no exception handling.
-If something goes wrong trying to connect to your MongoDB server, your application can crash, and since your error happens before you close the MongoDB connection, you could still have a MongoDB connection taking up memory.
+The code has no exception handling.
+If something goes wrong trying to connect to the MongoDB server, the application can crash, and since the error happens before the MongoDB connection is closed, the MongoDB connection could still be taking up memory.

 ###  Add Exception Handling and Clean up the MongoDB Connection